• Skip to primary navigation

 The use of proper eyewear or face-wear for protection against workplace hazards is an important topic in the occupational health and safety field.

-To protect workers’ face and/or eyes Safety Glasses with yellow lensagainst workplace elements, employers must have a standard of safety eyewear that is specific to their company or line of work.
+To protect workers’ face and/or eyes against workplace elements, employers must have a standard of safety eyewear that is specific to their company or line of work.
 That standard may be the use of full face shields on the job-site to safety glasses that can fulfill a number of eyewear protection needs.
 The proper eyewear or face protection is determined by the type of workplace dangers that are present on your jobsite.
 Canadian employers must provide workers with the training and maintenance regarding safety eyewear; although many employers supply safety eyewear it is the workers responsibility to pay for the safety eyewear.
 With this in mind, how does a worker recognize safety glasses on the job site?
 What are the distinguishing characteristics?

 The Canadian Standards Association (CSA) outlines the following: